Iula79/react-events-forms/README.md

 Give `RestaurantSelect` a prop `restaurants` and make sure it works by hardcoding a value and logging it before rendering.
 But wait to use the list to create the options.

-Give `RestaurantForm` input fields for name, description, media, category, image, source, and media category, and a submit button.
+Give `RestaurantEditor` input fields for name, description, media, category, image, source, and media category, and a submit button.

 If you have extra time, create a `RestaurantForm.css` file and style the RestaurantForm.